DCMLab/choro/README.md

 ## Data Description

-The data is stored in `choro.csv`.
+The data from all transcriptions is stored in `\data\choro.csv`.
+The individual transcriptions can be found in the `\data\transcriptions` folder.
 It contains the following columns:

 **KEY AND METER**
 - `global_key`: global key per piece (e.g. `F`, `Dm`)